Skip to product information

 🌿 Understanding the Plant

-Sow directly outdoors from March to May, or in Autumn (Sept).
-Scatter seeds onto raked soil and cover lightly (5mm deep).
-Germination takes 14-21 days.
+Direct sow outdoors from March to May, or in September for early summer blooms the following year.
+Scatter seeds onto finely raked soil and cover lightly (approx. 5mm deep).
+Germination is typically rapid, occurring within 14-21 days.

 📋 Plant Specifications